-Currently doing her doctorate in criminology, specialising in poaching, Jakins said her research looked into how people got involved in poaching, why they got involved, and what methods they use to get into game parks.
+Currently doing her doctorate in criminology, specialising in poaching, Jakins said her research looked into how people got involved in poaching, why they got involved, and the methods they use to get into game parks.

-While security experts have called for tougher military-style action on the ground to combat poaching, Jakins reckons this will lead to a war that can never be won.
+While security experts have called for tougher, military-style action on the ground to combat poaching, Jakins reckons this will lead to a war that can never be won.

 “It will turn into a blood bath, becoming more and more violent, with people in communities turning against each other: the rangers and people working in conservation living ostracized within the broader community,” said Jakins.

 “Research also show that for every poacher killed, there is another one waiting to go in, because he, too, wants the money,” said Jakins.

 She said solving the crisis required creative solutions in generating sources of income and benefits to people through protecting wildlife.